fcalesella/CVPCR/README.md

 The ```atlas_based_inference``` script project a dired coeffients map (e.g., the mean coefficients map) on a disered atlas.
 It calculates the mean contribution of each region of interest (ROI) and calculates if the contribution of each ROI is significantly different from zero.
 It saves a CSV file with central tendecny measures and statistical significance for each ROI.
 The ```plot_permuted_distributions``` script plots the distribution of the permuted scores under the null models against the score of the true model.

+**Data requirements:** The code expects the input data to be a MATLAB (.mat) file with a two-dimensional array named "data" where rows are subjects and columns are voxels.
+The covariates and the target should be in a CSV (.csv) file where each row is a subject in the same order as the input data.
+In the covariates file, each column should be a covariate, while in the target file only one column is expected with the target class of each subject.
+To make the atlas based inference a nifti mask of the same size as the input data is required, as well as an atlas structured as in the [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) software (i.e., a 3D nifti map with values indicating the number of ROI to which each voxel belongs to, and an XML file with a label for each ROI number).\
-It requires the path to the input data (i.e., the predictors), the path to the covariates, the path to the target, the name of the files where to save the model parameters and the predictions.
-The model are saved in pickle (.pkl) file, whereas the predictions are saved in a CSV file.
+The model, the results of the bootstrap, and the results of the permutations are saved in pickle (.pkl) files.
+The predicitons are saved in a CSV file, whereas the maps are saved in nifti format.\

 **N.B.** the CSV files must not have headers
 **N.B.** in the ```make_model``` script some modifications can be made throughout the script to change the pipeline structure.

-(the code expects a )